viragelabs/domoticz_plugin/README.md

 Note that a functioning MQTT Broker must be present on your network for this plugin to work.
 It is possible to install [Mosquitto](https://mosquitto.org/) on the same device as Domoticz.
 If you are using a [VirageHub](https://www.viragelabs.com/products/#hub), or a Raspberry Pi 4-based installation with minimum 32GB SSD, you can use the Virage Domoticz image which comes pre-configured with Mosquitto and Avahi to help Virage devices automatically find it.

-Copy the plugin.py file into the Domoticz plugins folder.
+Copy the plugin.py file into the Domoticz /plugins/virage_mqtt_discovery/ folder.
 The location of this folder can vary depending on your method of installation and platform.
 For Raspberry Pi OS, it defaults to /home/[username]/domoticz/plugins.

 Restart your Domoticz instance.